Boy wounded in Minnesota church shooting asks doctor: ‘Can you say a prayer with me?’

 One girl, Lydia Kaiser, was struck shielding her “little buddy” while her father, the school’s gym teacher, helped usher children to safety and reunite them with their parents, according to a family friend organizing fundraising for the family.

-A 13-year-old boy named Endre, who was shot twice and rushed into surgery, asked the doctor “can you say a prayer with me?” his aunt said in a GoFundMe posting.
-Endre's aunt said he’s now recovering, and that surgeon told the family that Endre had inspired their medical team.
+A 13-year-old boy named Endre, who was shot twice and rushed into surgery, asked the doctor, “Can you say a prayer with me?” his aunt said in a GoFundMe posting.
+Endre's aunt said he’s now recovering, and the surgeon told the family that Endre had inspired their medical team.

-Despite the horror carried out Wednesday by a shooter who authorities say was "obsessed" with the idea of killing children, stories of bravery and tragedy have emerged as families share their accounts.
-At least five children and one adult remained hospitalized Friday.
-The shooting left two students dead and 20 people wounded, nearly all of them children.
+Despite the horror carried out Wednesday by a shooter whose journal entries detail weeks of preparation and a fixation on harming children, stories of bravery and tragedy have emerged as families share their accounts.
+At least five children and one adult remained hospitalized Friday after the shooter fired 116 rifle rounds through the church's stained-glass windows.
+The attack left two students dead and 18 people wounded, nearly all of them children.

-New law enforcement documents revealed Friday that the shooter went through a romantic breakup not long ago and showed up at the church Wednesday with three weapons, including a semiautomatic rifle.

 Matthew Stommes, who had just walked his 12-year-old daughter and 8-year-old son into the church that morning, was sitting in a back pew when he saw flashes of gunfire and children screaming and covering their ears.

-Note: This story was first published on Aug.
-29, 2025.
-It was updated on Aug.
-30, 2025, to correct that 18 people were wounded, not 20.